 Every blog has its own personal brand and style, and they build readers around that.
 While larger blogs have the pressure from a lot more readers to keep doing what they always do, smaller publications are more prone to experiment with different sounds, styles and acts.

 Obviously, I still discourage you from submitting a bubblegum love song to a heavy metal blog, but you get the idea.

 2. They Have More Time To Listen

-Smaller blogs, while still busy, usually receive less coverage requests, and therefore have more time to listen to your entire song or EP.
-They have the chance to hear the build up, and subtleties that might be missed in 20 seconds.
+Smaller blogs, while still busy, usually receive fewer coverage requests, and therefore have more time to listen to your entire song or EP.
+They have the chance to hear the build-up and subtleties that might be missed in 20 seconds.

 3. They Write Bigger, More Evergreen Features

 A little-known fact outside of music bloggers: interviews aren’t particularly good for our publication unless we are breaking major celebrity stories consistently.

 Sure, the small artist might bring in a few readers (their Facebook friends, their parents), but it’s been shown time and time again, that these readers aren’t particularly interested in anything but this one artist.
 Very few will stick around to read more, follow our blog on social media, or sign up for our newsletters.
 It’s not just with me.
 A large music blog I spoke to about this recently faces this struggle on a huge scale: with every article, old readers leave, new readers come – and their view numbers stay stagnant.

 So, what do we do?
 Provide evergreen value to our current readers in the feature.
 This is my favourite trick with interviews: walking the line between letting the artist talk about their music, and giving them the microphone as a distinguished guest to teach my readers for their own experiences, which of course will differ from mine.

 What this means is that as smaller blogs without those big celebrity interviews, our features on artists tend to be longer, with more evergreen value placed in them.
 You will be able to point to this article in your portfolio for a long time.